wojbrown/esds-github-sandbox/README.md

 10. Under Expiration, select '7 days' (you can make new tokens at anytime)
 11. Under Select Scope, check top 'repo'
 12. Select Generate token
-13. Copy down the token locally since it will only be given once
+13. Copy down the token locally since it will only be given once and save in a secure location (this is effectively a password)

 [For more information about personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)